Tealium/tealium-java/README.md

 * If you have **account specific questions** please contact your Tealium account manager

 ## Change Log

+- 1.3.2 Persistent Data Deletion
+    - `deletePersistentData` method added to the `DataManager` class
 - 1.3.1 Persistent Data
     - Updated track method to use a copy of Persistent Data to stop event data unexpectedly being stored.
 - 1.3.0 Remove visitor_id and switch to event endpoint